pliugithub/MachineLearning/sequence.md

      * Demo: [Python Tutorial](./unit01_intro/Python_tutorial.ipynb)
      * Demo: [Introduction to numpy vectors](./unit01_intro/demo_intro_vectors.ipynb)
      * Demo: [Overview of Google Colab](./unit01_intro/Overview_of_Colaboratory_Features.ipynb)
+     * Homework: Get familiar with Github/Google Colab.
+Please also review the Python tutorial and introduction to numpy, even if you are familiar with Python.
+Homework submission is not required.

+`------Materials below are from previous semesters and might be updated before each class.------`

 * Unit 2:  Simple linear regression
     * Lecture:  Simple linear regression [[pdf]](./lectures/Lect02_SimpRegression.pdf)
      [[Powerpoint]](./lectures/Lect02_SimpRegression.pptx)